vondele/nettest/README.md

 Execution of a recipe includes downloading data from huggingface, training the network in various stages, with restarts, exporting and optimizing the networks for inference, and testing the resulting network.
-All these steps are encoded in the yaml, and automatic.
+All these steps are encoded in the yaml, and executed automatically.

 The storage and compute needs are significant.
 For training the large net, approximately 700GB of storage is needed, training both small and large nets requires 900GB.
-On a high-end GPU, training a large net takes approximately 4-5 days, whereas a small net takes less than a one day.
-8GB GPU RAM is needed to train small nets.
+On a high-end GPU, training a large net takes approximately 4-5 days, whereas a small net takes less than one day.
+8GB GPU RAM is needed to train small nets more than that for the large nets.
 Testing the resulting nets will take multiple hours, even at high CPU concurrency.

 The workflows have built-in caching mechanisms, for both data and compute.
 In particular, data needed for training is downloaded once and cached, and